 Near the conclusion of the Constitutional Convention in 1787, Benjamin Franklin was asked what sort of government the conclave had devised; a monarchy or a republic.
 "A republic,“ Franklin famously replied, “if you can keep it."
 I invite you all to pray for our Nation during this time of vitriolic divisiveness and turmoil.

-Today our Church celebrates a different type of inauguration, one far more profound, divine, and eternal in consequence then any fleeting secular election.
-For whereas presidents and other elected officials place their hand on the Holy Bible in order to to be properly sworn in, our Church celebrates a Feast Day which commemorates the central and starring figure of that very same Bible.
+Today our Church celebrates a different type of inauguration, one far more profound, divine, and eternal in consequence then any temporary, worldly election.
+For whereas presidents and other elected officials place their hand on the Holy Bible in order to to be properly sworn in, our Church today celebrates a Feast Day which commemorates the central and starring figure of that very same Bible.
 Yes, today the Catholic Church puts the final bow on the Christmas Season with the Feast of the Baptism of the Lord.
 It is here that we witness the inauguration of the mission, Jesus’ mission.

-In today’s passage (Mark 1:7-11), the Baptist proclaims that “One mightier than I is coming after me.”“I am not worthy to stoop and loosen the thongs of his sandals,” he goes on to say, explaining that Jesus’ baptismal power is of the Holy Spirit, a teaching that was no doubt radical and even confusing for those who were on hand https://discover.hubpages.com/religion-philosophy/Through-Water-and-Blood.
+In today’s passage (Mark 1:7-11), the Baptist proclaims that “One mightier than I is coming after me.
+I am not worthy to stoop and loosen the thongs of his sandals,” he goes on to say, explaining that Jesus’ baptismal power is of the Holy Spirit, a teaching that was no doubt radical and even confusing for those who were on hand https://discover.hubpages.com/religion-philosophy/Through-Water-and-Blood.

 This “washing of the water” calls to mind the words of Isaiah (55:10-11) wherein the Lord proclaims “As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.”
 Jesus as we know is the word of God made flesh.

+Tomorrow’s Gospel (Mark 1:14-29) will feature Jesus’ first public sermon.
+Yes, as previously discussed, the great theodrama moves swiftly https://discover.hubpages.com/religion-philosophy/Merry-Christmas-Now-Brace-Yourself.
 “This is the time of fulfillment.
 The Kingdom of God is at hand,” Jesus will say to those in his midst.
 “Repent, and believe in the Gospel.”
 In five weeks and two days, our priests will implore us to do the same while simultaneously rubbing ashen crosses upon our foreheads.
 This is our baptismal calling.

 Our baptism, which took place in the very same waters that Jesus immersed himself in, inaugurates our mission as well.
 The initial words of Jesus’ first sermon are an invitation to a renewed spiritual awareness.
 Through repentance we are transformed.
 Through a life rooted in the Gospel, we assist in the transformation of others.
 Saint Vincent Ferrer once said that “Every baptized person should consider that it is in the womb of the Church where he is transformed from a child of Adam to a child of God.”
-Always remember who you are, and who you are called to be: a baptized child of God in whom the world and all its depravity and sinfulness has no dominion over.
+Always remember who you are and who you are called to be: a baptized child of God in whom the world and all its depravity and sinfulness has no dominion over.
 We are not of this Kingdom; we are of God’s KingdI’m.

 “One Lord.
 One faith.
-One baptism.” ~ Ephesians 4:5
+One baptism.”